Why Proper Punching Technique Is Important

 How can I test my punching power at home?

-If you're working without boxing equipment at home, such as a punching bag, your boxing training can still be very effective since professional fighters shadowbox all the time--it's probably not a great idea to see how powerful your punch is by hitting something with all your might.
+If you're training without boxing equipment at home, such as a punching bag, your boxing training can still be very effective with shadowboxing.
+Professional fighters shadowbox all the time as part of their regular workouts.
 One thing you can measure is your stamina and your speed.
-Keep count of how many punches you can do in a set amount of time, making sure to use the correct technique.
+Keep count of how many punches you can do in a set amount of time while maintaining proper form.

 Punching technique should always come first so your body learns the right muscles to propel your punch while protecting your other muscles.
 For example: When you throw a punch, you should feel your glutes flexing while you turn your body.
 This means that multiple muscle groups are active to throw the punch and your whole body is engaged.

-After you've perfected your punching technique, you can start punching a little faster.
-You can see if you can throw more punches in that same amount of time and continue to progress, punching with more power.
+After you've perfected your punching technique and how to punch properly, you can start punching a little faster.
+See if you can throw more punches in that same amount of time and continue to progress, punching with more power.

 FightCamp tracks strength and speed for you while you complete your session.
-You don't have to worry about stats--FightCamp's punch trackers will take care of the numbers for you while you stay in the zone and perfect your punches.
+You don't have to worry about keeping track of stats--FightCamp's punch trackers will take care of the numbers for you while you stay in the zone and perfect your punches.

 The Ultimate Boxing Guide To Punching Speed